BLopo20/Parkinson-s-Disease-Datasets/README.md

 ### Description

-This dataset provides accelerometer data, collected with en emphasis on generating freeze events, to recognize gait freeze.
-The data was collected in the laboratory with accelerometers placed just above the ankle, on the upper leg above te knee, and on the lower belt (hip).
-Patients performed the data collection during the OFF mediacation state, in the morning.
+This dataset provides accelerometer data, collected with an emphasis on generating freeze events, to recognize gait freeze.
+The data was collected in the laboratory with accelerometers placed just above the ankle, on the upper leg above the knee, and on the lower belt (hip).
+Patients performed the data collection during the OFF medication state, in the morning.
 Data was collected during two sessions, each of about 10 to 15 minutes, while the users performed three tasks:
 - Walking in a straight line;
 - Random walking with numerous turns and initiated stops;
-- Activities of daily living (ADL) tasks, where users went into different rooms while fetching coffe, opening doors, etc.
+- Activities of daily living (ADL) tasks, where users went into different rooms while fetching coffee, opening doors, etc.

-For the first session the devices recorded all necessary data during the performance of the tasks.
-The second session was a repetition of the first but with rythmic auditory stimulation (RAS) feedback activated.
-RAS was shown to be effective at improving gait of PD patients and for this collection was only used during an actual or impeding freezing of gait (FOG) event.
+For the first session, the devices recorded all necessary data during the performance of the tasks.
+The second session was a repetition of the first but with rhythmic auditory stimulation (RAS) feedback activated.
+RAS was shown to be effective at improving the gait of PD patients and, for this collection, was only used during an actual or impeding freezing of gait (FOG) event.

-The data was collected from 10 idiophatic PD patients with a history of FOG that were able to walk unassisted during the OFF medication period.
+The data was collected from 10 idiopathic PD patients with a history of FOG that were able to walk unassisted during the OFF medication period.
 The demographic data of the subjects is shown in the following table.

 |Characteristic                               |PD group (n=10)|
 |---------------------------------------------|---------------|